 How to Calculate the True Cost of Funding

-People often think of the cost of funds in terms of how much their business will pay out in order to obtain a loan.
+People often think of the cost of funds in terms of how much their small businesses will pay out in order to obtain a loan or line of credit.
 In financing terms, however, the cost of funds is something else entirely.
-But, it still impacts how much your business pays for financing, and knowing the right terms can help avoid unnecessary confusion as you explore your business funding options.
+But, it still impacts how much your business pays for financing, and knowing the right terms can help avoid unnecessary confusion as you explore your small business funding options.

 Below, we’ll break down some of the most common “cost of” terminology, explain what cost of funds really is, and answer the following questions:

 - How do we calculate the cost of funding on a bank’s total borrowing and/or lending?

 - How do I calculate the average cost of funds for banks?

 Simply put, cost of funds references the interest a financial institution pays to obtain the capital it uses to operate.

 In order to understand what the cost of funds is, it’s helpful to go back to the source.
 Financial institutions don’t generally have piles of their own money lying around waiting for people to borrow it.
 Instead, the money they loan is entrusted to them by their customers.
 For example, a customer may open a bank account and deposit money into a savings account or set up a time deposit, such as a CD.
 These are known as fund sources.
 In any of these cases, the financial institution pays the customer a certain amount for the privilege of taking their deposit.